European Banking Federation

 2 Aug 2022

-Their ask — The federation requests a voluntary data-sharing framework based on market needs rather than mandatory access rights.
+Message — The federation requests a voluntary data-sharing framework based on market needs rather than mandatory access rights.
 They want provisions covering consumer protection, liability, compensation, and technical standards developed through market-driven initiatives.
 They argue no new mandatory data access rights should be introduced until other economic sectors have comparable frameworks.123

-How it helps them — This would prevent them bearing infrastructure costs without compensation while competitors access their data.456
+Why — This would prevent them bearing infrastructure costs without compensation while competitors access their data.456

-Who loses — Third-party fintech providers lose mandated free access to bank-held customer data.7
+Impact — Third-party fintech providers lose mandated free access to bank-held customer data.7

 Banking Federation Seeks Removal of Withdrawal Button from Distance-Selling Rules